amorison/amorison.github.io/content/julia_py_rust/index.md

   of things at all;
 - it is much easier to keep the layer between Rust and Python as thin as possible, avoiding e.g. GIL-related issues as much as possible.

+Please note that the goal of these explanations is not to be a viable substitute for [PyO3 documentation](https://pyo3.rs).
+Duplicating the latter would be pointless and doomed to be out-of-date sooner or later.
+This article only aims at providing broad explanations on how to organize a project to use PyO3 and introducing some of its features, in the hope that it piques your interest.

 ## Pure Rust library